 - Use right away and store the rest for later.
 Sprinkle over pasta, avocado toast, salads, or wherever you'd add parmesan cheese.

 - This recipe will make a large batch of vegan parmesan.
 You can store it in a glass jar or airtight container at room temperature for up to 3 months or in the refrigerator for up to six months.

 - This is a versatile recipe and you can easily change the amounts of different ingredients to suit your taste.
 For instance, if you want to up the cheesy flavor, add more nutritional yeast.

-- I tried a version of this recipe with 1 tsp of onion powder and found it to be too overpowering.
-However, if you are avoiding salt, you can try substituting with a ½ tsp of onion powder.
+- I tried a version of this recipe with 1 teaspoon of onion powder and found it to be too overpowering.
+However, if you are avoiding salt, you can try substituting with a ½ teaspoon of onion powder.